skreen/flask-vue-mpa-tutorial/README.md

     SECRET_KEY = environ.get("SECRET_KEY")
 ```

-This file will be used to store configurationes used for production server and development.
+This file will be used to store configurations used for production server and development.
 The correct config will be loaded in `appserver.py` by reading the settings in`.flaskenv`.

 Replace `appserver.py` content with the following: